makrai/notes/kryscinski1808-abstraction-in-summarization.md

     * contextual network that retrieves relevant parts of the source document,
     * pretrained language model: language generation
-* we propose a novelty metric that is optimized through policy learning to encourage the generation of novel phras
+* we propose a novelty metric that is optimized through policy learning to encourage the generation of novel phrases
 * results comparable to SOTA models, as determined by ROUGE scores and human
   * while achieving a significantly higher level of abstraction as measured by n-gram overlap with the source document